domgaga79/domgaga79/README.md

-- 👋 Hi, I’m @domgaga79
+- 👋 Oi, I’m @domgaga79
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming: HTML, CSS, JS, PHP_OO, MySql, Python, Plone, Joomla, Wordpress, Prestashop, GIMP.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: WebServices, Angular, REST, Java Primefaces, Laravel, Symfony.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GitHUb.
-- 📫 How to reach me ...
+- 📫 How to reach me a Analista Pleno job

 <!---
 domgaga79/domgaga79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.